What Is the Carbon Footprint of Nuclear Power? A Life-Cycle Assessment

 - Rising sea levels: Global sea levels have increased approximately 8-9 inches since 1880, displacing people living along coastlines and destroying coastal habitats.
 Roads, bridges, subways, water supplies, oil and gas wells, power plants, sewage treatment plants, and landfills remain at risk if sea level rise goes unchecked.

-- Melting of sea ice: Since 1979 arctic sea ice has declined by 30%.
+- Melting of sea ice: Since 1979, arctic sea ice has declined by 30%.
 Sea ice plays a major role in regulating the earth’s climate by reflecting sunlight into space and providing habitat for animal species.
 If all of the glaciers on Earth melted, sea levels would rise by approximately 70 feet, effectively flooding out every coastal city on the planet.

 - Changing precipitation patterns: Extreme weather events (e.g., hurricanes, floods, droughts) are becoming more common and more intense.
 Storm-affected areas will experience increased precipitation and flooding whereas areas located further from storm tracks will experience decreased precipitation and droughts.

-- Ocean Acidification: The ocean absorbs 30% of the CO2 released into the atmosphere, which decreases the pH (increases the acidity) of the ocean.
+- Ocean acidification: The ocean absorbs 30% of the CO2 released into the atmosphere, which decreases the pH (increases the acidity) of the ocean.
 In the past 200 years, the pH of oceans has decreased by 0.1 pH units, which translates to a 30% increase in acidity.
 Aquatic life unable to adjust to this rapid acidification will die off.
-A prime example of this is coral bleaching, where coral expel the algae (zooxanthellae) living in their tissues as a result of changes in temperature, light, or nutrients.
+A prime example of this is coral bleaching, where coral expels the algae (zooxanthellae) living in their tissues as a result of changes in temperature, light, or nutrients.

 The more we reduce CO2 emissions, the more we slow the rate of temperature rise, sea-level rise, ice melting, and ocean acidification.
 When these rates are slowed, the earth’s biodiversity does not have to struggle to adapt to temperature and pH changes.
 People will not be displaced due to the flooding of coastal areas.
 And icebergs will continue to provide climate regulation.